John Steinbeck bibliography

 The following is a complete list of books published by John Steinbeck, one of the foremost American authors of the 20th century.
 Steinbeck published seventeen works of fiction and ten works of nonfiction between 1929 and 1966, as well as his work writing short stories and screenplays.
-Born in California, his novels often center around lower-class Americans navigating life in Western states.
+Born in California, his novels often center around Americans navigating life in Western states in the early 20th century.
 Although The Grapes of Wrath and Of Mice and Men remain his most popular novels, Steinbeck himself regarded East of Eden as his magnum opus.
 All of these were New York Times Bestsellers along with The Moon Is Down and Cannery Row.
 He won the 1962 Nobel Prize in Literature "for his realistic and imaginative writings, combining as they do sympathetic humor and keen social perception".